 A lack of doubt and critical thinking, can appear in people who become confident they're on the right track.
 It breeds stupidity and complacency, leading to what amounts to counterproductive pride, where they end up defending an erroneous stance.
 Stupidity can return.
 This is why Satan represents doubt.
 A strong emphasis on continual doubt and personal development will hopefully reduce residual stupidity.

 “I worship truth.
 I worship reality.
 The best symbol of reality is Satan.
 In order to be true to my beliefs, I must seek out the truth, to know.
 In Satanism, the self is God.
 Out of the self comes one's own experience of life.
 This experience of life is sacred.
 A Satanist does not pollute this life with skewed perceptions of reality.
 To have a skewed perspective on reality is, for a Satanist, to worship a falsehood.
 Satanism is the worshipping of truth and reality, and the abolishing of falsehood, deceit and lies.
+Self-deceit includes wishful thinking, ideas of afterlives and reincarnation, the idea that an eternal universal creator cares about us, the idea that we are greater than we are.
 There is no 'good and evil', just subjective Human judgements.
 The Third Satanic Statement does not lack clarity:”

 Bierce, Ambrose.
 (1842-1914?)